Theory of Intrinsic Phonon Thermal Hall Effect in $\alpha$-RuCl$_3$: Abstract

 \section{Abstract}

-We apply a recently developed first-principles based approach for treating generic spin-phonon couplings in materials with strong spin-orbit coupling to study \rucl.
-Of particular focus is the potential for this material to exhibit a phonon thermal Hall effect induced by spin-phonon interactions.
-We find that spin-orbit coupling significantly enriches the form of these interactions, and imbues them with chirality that is conducive to generating finite phonon Berry curvatures.
-We show that this leads to a phonon thermal Hall effect that qualitatively reproduces the measured field dependence of $\kappa_{xy}$ without requiring a field-induced spin liquid.
+The observation of a sizable thermal Hall effect in the spin–orbit–coupled magnet \rucl, as well as in other magnetic insulators, has prompted considerable debate about the origin of this phenomenon.
+At the heart of this discussion lies the question of which heat carriers contribute to the thermal Hall effect, potentially involving both magnetic excitations and phonons, and which mechanism is responsible for generating a finite thermal Hall conductivity.
+In this work, we employ a recently developed first-principles framework capable of treating general spin–phonon couplings in systems with strong spin–orbit interaction to investigate \rucl.
+We demonstrate that spin–orbit coupling significantly enriches the form of these couplings, and endows them with chirality conducive to generating finite phonon Berry curvature.
+We show that this leads to a phonon thermal Hall effect that qualitatively reproduces the experimentally measured field dependence of $\kappa_{xy}$ in \rucl without invoking the presence of a field-induced spin-liquid state.
+These results provide compelling evidence toward resolving the microscopic origin of the field-induced behavior in \rucl.